JaxPlays-Inc/jaxplays.org/content/productions/2010/2015-Circle-Mirror-Transformation.md

 featured_image_caption: Photograph of the cast of 'Circle Mirror Transformation' with Chul Hyun Ahn's 'Tunnel' (left to right) Katherine Herndon, David Gile, Katie McCloskey, Jason Collins, Barbara Colaciello
 featured_image_attr: Thomas Hager
 featured_image_attr_link:
-Description: Circle Mirror Transformation is a riveting ensemble drama set in a Vermont community class.
-Using theater games as a lens, it uncovers the raw, complex layers of human emotion and connection, blending humor and heartbreak in a compelling narrative.
+Description: "*Circle Mirror Transformation* is a riveting ensemble drama set in a Vermont community class.
+Using theater games as a lens, it uncovers the raw, complex layers of human emotion and connection, blending humor and heartbreak in a compelling narrative."
 playbill:
 genres:
 - Play